MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 ![Add data](media/studio-add-1.png "Add data")

-Select **Create new table** to create a new table inside the Dataflex environment.
+Select **Create new table** to create a new table inside the Project Oakdale environment.

 To choose other connectors such as SharePoint, OneDrive or SQL Server, you can